Charge carrier recombination dynamics in semiconductor materials

 Focus Institute: Kvantum

-Semiconducting materials are used in both photocatalytic and optoelectrionic applications basically due to the same reason: they absorb photons while electrons are excited from the valence band to the conduction band thus creating electron-hole pairs that can participate in a number of events.
-In photocatalysis, these photogenerated carriers reduce as well as oxidize surface adsorbed moieties.
-However, a pitfall is the partial recombination of carriers before their participation in the surface reactions.
-There are several approaches that can minimize this adverse effect, such as using co-catalysts and other semiconductors to form hybrid structures, which can help efficient charge separation and limit recombination.
-We approach the research problem by developing and studying novel perovskite-based materials and their hybrid structures with advanced charge-carrier recombination dynamics for a variety of applications in real conditions.
+Semiconducting materials are used in both photocatalytic and optoelectronic applications basically due to the same reason: they absorb photons while electrons are excited from the valence band to the conduction band thus creating electron-hole pairs that can participate in a number of events.
+In photocatalysis, these photogenerated charge carriers reduce as well as oxidize surface adsorbed moieties.
+However, a pitfall is the partial recombination of the carriers before their participation in the surface reactions.
+There are several approaches that can minimize this adverse effect, such as using co-catalysts and other semiconductors to form hybrid structures, which can enable efficient charge separation and limit recombination.
+We approach the research problem by developing novel perovskite-based materials and their hybrid structures to variety of applications and by studying the charge-carrier recombination dynamics in real conditions with advanced research methods.

 Project researcher: Doctoral student He Zhao